 Macro-Adaptive Approach - This approach allows the user to move between courses at an adapted rate.
 It also considers the learning objectives and cognitive and intellectual characteristics.
 The instructor has to initiate the narrative.

 Aptitude-Treatment Interaction (ATI) Approach - This approach identifies the learner's aptitude and then alters the course of action to improve the learner's abilities.
-These systems can be used to develop Intelligent Tutoring Systems by generating learning materials suited to individual learners capabilities.
+These systems can be used to develop Intelligent Tutoring Systems by generating learning materials suited to individual learner's capabilities.

 Micro-Adaptive Approach - This approach analyzes the learner and understands the learner's requirement or knowledge gap.
 It is a more dynamic system that considers real-time characteristics of the learners.